jogrodnik/notes/README.md

+We know the cause of the error.
+We need to implement a new Nginx proxy configuration, but we must be very cautious when deploying it to production.
+We will deploy this version at the beginning of January.
+The error stems from an incorrect configuration parameter: ssl_buffer_size.

 If you're using Google BigQuery, for a Service Account to be able to read data from a view, you should assign at least the following roles:

 BigQuery Data Viewer (roles/bigquery.dataViewer): This is a basic role that allows reading data in tables and views.